sebastien-gome/sebastien-gome.github.io/research.md

 ---

-My research focuses on statistical and geophysical fluid dynamics.
-I study how and why turbulent systems can spontaneously generate large-scale structures.
-I develop perturbative theories to describe and model this phenomenon, coupled with numerical simulations.
-I am also interested in the nonlinear dynamics and instabilities of waves and shear flows, with focus on the transition to turbulence and metastabilty.
+My research lies at the intersection of statistical and geophysical fluid dynamics.
+I investigate how and why turbulence spontaneously generates large-scale structures.
+To address this, I develop perturbative and multiple-scale theories, complemented by numerical simulations.
+I also study the nonlinear dynamics of waves and shear flows, with particular emphasis on transition to turbulence and rare-event dynamics.

 ### 1. Self-organized turbulence {#self-organized}